 Turtle in Chinese Culture

-The turtle shells, on the other hand, were widely used in the divination activities in ancient China, when people could read and decode the cracks after burning their shells.
+On the other hand, the various formats on turtle shells had been widely used in divination activities in ancient China, when people could read and decode the cracks after burning their shells.

 Teng She and Bai Xi

 A long time ago, Goddess Nv Wa created tens of thousands of human beings and made the world alive.